kagmanoj2505/CryptoTracker/README.md

 ## 🏗 Open the Project in Xcode

 1. Ensure **Xcode (Version 16.0+)** is installed.
-2. Open `CryptoTracker.xcodeproj` in Xcode.
+2. Open `EquityCoinRanking.xcodeproj` in Xcode.
 3. Make sure you have an **active internet connection** to fetch dependencies.

 ---